Home Compare ORA.PA vs VOD.L

 Vodafone Public Company holds the cleaner structural position, with the lead spread across valuation and growth.
 Orange still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-This is not just a one-metric split: both valuation and growth materially support the lead.
-Vodafone Group Public Limited Company leads by 11 points on the overall comparison score.
+The lead is spread across valuation and growth, rather than sitting in one isolated gap.
+Vodafone Group Public Limited Company leads by 17 points on the overall comparison score.

 INDUSTRY COMPARISON